Asynchronous Bioplausible Neuron for SNN for Event Vision: Results

 \subsection{Experimental Protocol}

-We assess the effectiveness of the proposed ABN in two Computer Vision tasks: Image Classification for the N-MNIST \cite{Orchard2015ConvertingSaccadesb}, CIFAR10-DVS \cite{Li2017CIFAR10-DVS:Classification}, DVS128 gesture recognition \cite{Amir2017ASystem} datasets, and Object Semantic Segmentation for the ESD-1 \cite{Huang2023AEnvironment} and ESD-2 \cite{Huang2023AEnvironment} datasets.
+We assess the effectiveness of the proposed ABN in two Computer Vision tasks: Image Classification for the N-MNIST \cite{Orchard2015ConvertingSaccades}, CIFAR10-DVS \cite{Li2017CIFAR10-DVS:Classification}, N-ImageNet \cite{kim2021n}, DVS128 gesture recognition \cite{Amir2017ASystem} datasets, and Object Semantic Segmentation for the ESD-1 \cite{Huang2023AEnvironment} and ESD-2 \cite{Huang2023AEnvironment} datasets.
 The details of the datasets are explained in supplementary section B. The Spiking MLP employs Spatio-Temporal Backpropagation \cite{Ding2022BiologicallyNetworks} for training, allowing the network to consider both spatial and temporal information during the learning process.
 Although the input to the first layer should be a spike train, we can directly use asynchronous event-based vision data without requiring specific conversion.
 The initialization of network parameters, such as weights and thresholds, is crucial for stabilizing the network's firing activities.
 We adopt the initialization strategy as discussed in \cite{Wu2018Spatio-TemporalNetworks}.
-In order to make a fair comparison with \cite{Ding2022BiologicallyNetworks}, we have used similar experimental configuration.
+To make a fair comparison with \cite{Ding2022BiologicallyNetworks}, we have used a similar experimental configuration.
 The model was trained on a GPU PC featuring 128GB of memory, an Intel Xeon W-2155 Processor, and NVIDIA Quadro RTX 8000 48GB graphics cards, housed in a Lenovo ThinkStation P520.
 While this is essential for assessing the efficacy of the proposed method, implementing it directly on neuromorphic hardware may require additional engineering efforts, which are beyond the scope of this work.
-We conducted experiments using the snn-torch \cite{Eshraghian2023TrainingLearning} package and 0.7.0 version.
 Custom code was written to develop the LIF and SRM within this framework.
-Synaptic weights are initialized randomly, and a decay constant, \(\tau_1\), is set to 0.1 ms. The weights for constants \(K1\), \(K2\), and \(K3\) are experimentally selected as 0.25, 0.50, and 0.25, respectively (see section \ref{subsection : Ablation Study - Weighting Factor Selection}).
+Synaptic weights are initialized randomly, and a decay constant, \(\tau_1\), is set to 0.1 ms. The weights for constants \(k_1\), \(k_2\), and \(k_3\) are experimentally selected as 0.25, 0.50, and 0.25, respectively (see supplementary document).